 Terms & Conditions.

 1. CONTRACT: These are the terms on which we will make a booking for your travel or holiday requirements.
-When making your booking we will arrange for you to enter into a contract with the principal(s) or other supplier(s) (e.g. tour operator/airline/cruise company/accommodation company) named on your receipt(s).
+When making your booking we will arrange for you (the first named passenger) to enter into a contract with the principal(s) or other supplier(s) (e.g. tour operator/airline/cruise company/accommodation company) named on your receipt(s).
 We can book you a package holiday, in which case you will have one contract with the principal, or we can book the services that make up your holiday with different principals or suppliers, in which case you will have separate contracts with each of them.
 As agent we accept no responsibility for the acts or omissions of the principal(s) or supplier(s) or for the services provided by them.
 The principal(s) or supplier(s) Terms and Conditions will apply to your booking and we advise you to read these carefully as they do contain important information about your booking.
 Please ask us for copies of these if you do not have them.
 Our Terms of Business are governed by English Law and the jurisdiction of the English Courts.
 You may however, choose the law and jurisdiction of Scotland or Northern Ireland if you wish to do so.
 All travel arrangements advertised or sold through us are not an offer by us to sell any travel arrangements, but an invitation to you to make an offer to the suppliers of the arrangements.
 We are free to accept that offer on behalf of those suppliers or to reject it.

 2. BOOKING DETAILS: When a booking is made all details will be read back to you.
 Once you have confirmed these details we will proceed to confirm the booking with the principal(s) or supplier(s).
 Please check that all names, dates and timings are correct on receipt of all documents and advise us of any errors immediately.
 Any changes to these details will incur the charges stated below.
 Please ensure that the names given are the same as in the relevant passport.
 The booking information that you provide to us will be passed on only to the relevant suppliers of your travel arrangements or other persons necessary for the provision of your travel arrangements.
 The information may therefore be provided to public authorities such as customs or immigration if required by them, or as required by law.
 This applies to any sensitive information that you give to us such as details of any disabilities, or dietary and religious requirements.
 Certain information may also be passed on to security or credit checking companies.
 If you are travelling to the United States, the US Customs and Border Protection will receive this information for the purposes of preventing and combating terrorism and other transnational serious crimes.
 If you travel outside the European Economic Area, controls on data protection may not be as strong as the legal requirements in this country.
 If we cannot pass this information to the relevant suppliers, whether in the EEA or not, we will be unable to fulfil the booking.
 In making this booking, you consent to this information being passed on to the relevant persons.
 Full details of our data protection policy are available upon request.
 For the latest travel advice from the FCO, including security, local laws, passport and visa information, please visit https://travelaware.campaign.gov.uk Please check regularly for updates.